Grooming Requirements

 Health

 The Cavachon breed is generally much healthier than the breeds that make up the Cavachon mix.
 Although these dogs can develop certain health problems that are common with their parents, their hybrid vigor protects them from developing serious diseases.
-That being said, common health issues may include allergies, dental problems, ear infections, eye conditions, and patellar luxation which is common in small dogs.
+That being said, common health issues may include allergies, dental problems, ear infections and eye conditions.

 Lifespan